Mmusi Maimane: 2014 Gauteng Premier campaign

 On 31 July 2013, Maimane announced his intention to run for the DA nomination as a candidate for Premier of Gauteng in the 2014 elections at Baliskis in Alexandra.
 Two opponents joined the internal race: DA Gauteng Health spokesperson Jack Bloom and unknown outsider Vaughan Reineke.
 He emerged as the duly elected DA Gauteng Premier candidate on 9 August 2013.
 On 12 September, Maimane made the first public address of his candidacy on the lawns of the Union Buildings in Pretoria.

 In a March 2014 Ipsos poll, Gauteng respondents were asked to rate Maimane from 1 to 10 (with 1 being "totally against" and 10 being "totally in favour"); the result was an average of 4.9.
 Among only DA voters, just 8% rated him between 8 and 10.
 In the other direction, 27% of Gauteng residents rated him between 0 and 2 or "totally against".

 Ahead of the 2014 national elections, Mmusi appeared in a political advert titled "Ayisafani" which suggested that the ANC, under the leadership of Jacob Zuma, had fallen from grace.
 The advert was banned by the South African Broadcasting Corporation (SABC) after it was aired on April 8 and 9, on the basis that the advert incited violence.
 The DA laid a complaint with the Independent Communications Authority of South Africa (ICASA), and a public hearing was held.
 The DA and SABC came to an agreement on April 16, after which the broadcaster again aired the advert.
 While the DA grew its share of the vote in Gauteng in the 2014 election, the ANC retained control of the province with Maimane losing to David Makhura.
 Following this, Maimane opted against serving in the provincial legislature and was instead sworn in as a member of the National Assembly of South Africa.

 National Assembly

 The DA's parliamentary caucus met on 29 May 2014 to decide on new parliamentary leadership.
 Maimane was the only candidate for the post of Leader of the Opposition in the National Assembly and was elected unopposed, becoming the first black man to hold the position in South Africa's history.
 On 5 June 2014, Maimane announced his Shadow Cabinet.

 Leadership of the Democratic Alliance (2015–2019)

 Leadership election

 On 18 April 2015, at the DA Western Cape Congress, Maimane announced that he would run for federal leader of the DA.
 He was backed by prominent businessman Herman Mashaba and on 10 May 2015, Maimane was elected leader of the DA at the party's 2015 federal congress in Port Elizabeth.
 In the process he defeated party chairperson Wilmot James with close to 90% of the vote.
-He succeeded Zille as leader of the party and became the first black South African to lead the DA, as well as its youngest leader to date.